valeriangalliat/kobo-highlights-to-calibre/README.md

   myself understand their logic based on my comprehension of the spec.
 I don't think those are easily fixable but luckily it represents a small subset of highlights for me.
+* Sometimes even after proper bytes to Unicode characters offset conversion, the highlight on Calibre is still shifted by a few words, and I couldn't identify the reason or anything that would deterministically find an offset that's compatible with Calibre.